Cedarburg, Wisconsin: Early industry

 As is the case in many of the cities and villages in Ozaukee County, Cedarburg's earliest businesses were hydropowered mills.
 In 1843, Frederick Luening built the Columbia Mill, a gristmill, which was the first mill on Cedar Creek.
 Following the Columbia Mill in 1845, Frederick Hilgen and William Schroeder built another gristmill further upstream.
 Neither of these structures remain, but other 19th century mills do survive, including the 1853 Concordia Mill; the 1855 Cedarburg Mill, which replaced Hilgen and Schroeder's earlier grist mill; the 1864 Hilgen and Wittenberg Woolen Mill; and the 1871 Excelsior Mill, which was later retooled as the Cedarburg Wire and Nail Factory.
 Other early structures near the creek that survive include an 1848 brewery.

 20th century industry

 In the 20th century, Cedarburg had some manufacturing firms.
 Carl Kiekhaefer founded Mercury Marine in Cedarburg in 1939, and the company operated a plant on St. John Avenue until 1982.
 The building was demolished in 2005.
 Amcast operated an aluminum die-casting plant on Hamilton Road until 2005.
 Both companies polluted the soil and waters of Cedar Creek with PCBs, and the U.S. Environmental Protection Agency is using Superfund money to clean up the sites.

+21st century industry

+PartsBadger, an online machining company based in Cedarburg was founded in 2016.